galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Add the roles `geerlingguy.pip` and `usegalaxy-eu.supervisor` to your playbook, these need to install things and should run as the root user.
 >
-> 2. Open your group variables file and we'll add some variables for supervisor.
-Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead using user/group authentication.
-We will thus need to set a couple of variables to allow our Galaxy user to access this.
-Add the following:
->
->    ```yaml
->    supervisor_socket_user: 'galaxy'
->    supervisor_socket_chown: 'galaxy'
->    ```
->
-> 3. Supervisor defines `programs` which should be executed with additional metadata like whether or not they should be restarted, what user they should run as, etc. Just like any other init system like SystemD.
+> 2. Supervisor defines `programs` which should be executed with additional metadata like whether or not they should be restarted, what user they should run as, etc. Just like any other init system like SystemD.
 We will define a program for Galaxy which will directly invoke uWSGI, rather than run.sh, as run.sh does some additional tasks we do not need to do on every Galaxy start (e.g. rebuilding the client).
 For some setups like zerglings it is required that you use supervisord as you need to start multiple processes.
 >
 >    {% raw %}
 >    ```yaml